-In the robustness assessment we consider the total fund performance along with those of the equity and fixed-income asset classes and management entities.
-In the analysis we present results from several factor regressions under both traditional and alternative model specifications subject to different sample periods.
-We also investigate the role of management costs by considering before and after-cost factor regressions.
+The purpose of the first part of the appendix is to analyse the robustness of the alpha estimates and factor exposures reported in the "Return and risk" report through additional regression analyses.
+In the analyses we consider the total fund performance along with those of the equity and fixed-income asset classes and management entities.
+We present results from several factor regressions under both traditional and alternative model specifications subject to different sample periods.
+We also investigate the role of management costs through before and after-cost factor regressions.
 Relevant to a large investor like the fund we examine the impact of investability in the equity portfolio by using alternative factor construction schemes.
-Finally, we examine the impact of using the Fama-French and AQR Capital Management factor universes.
+Moreover, we examine the impact of using the Fama-French (F-F) and AQR Capital Management (AQR) factor universes.